 I don’t know about you, but I’m really thankful my body has a built-in function to not let me eat a chocolate almond croissant for every single meal of the day.

 It’s always a bit wacky to discover that the reason you do something is simply because you are a human, isn’t it?
 But really, we’re just animals trying to survive in this world like all the others.
 And one of our greatest strengths has always been our ability to question.
 “Why do I always have room for dessert?” is a great one.
-“Why am I ticklish?”
-“What is my skeleton?” or “What’s the point of boogers?” can take you to even more interesting places!
+“What is my skeleton?” or “Am I seeing the world the same as you?” can take you to even more interesting places!

 If we can find beauty and wonder in a giant shrimp or a creature that rolls dung around its entire life, who’s to say there isn’t endless wonder to discover inside ourselves?